rsms/inter/CONTRIBUTING.md

 [**The interactive Lab**](#interactive-lab) is a great tool for quickly exploring your font files.
 It's a web-based tool which you start in a terminal by running:

 ```
-python docs/lab/serve.py
+./docs/lab/serve.py
 ```

 Open up the URL printed on the screen and you can now explore your font files.
-Simply `make -j STYLE_web` (or `make -j all_web` for all styles) and reload the web page to try a new build.

 See [Interactive Lab](#interactive-lab) for more details.

 ### Editing source files

-This font is stored and authored primarily in a unified [Glyphs](https://glyphsapp.com/) `.glyphs` file.
-However, if you prefer to use a different font editor, the master styles are also maintained as [UFO (Unified Font Object)](http://unifiedfontobject.org/) files and can be edited by lots of font software, like the free and open-source [FontForge](https://fontforge.github.io/) or commercial apps like [RoboFont](http://robofont.com/).

-> **—Important—** The UFO source files are generated from the Glyphs source file.
-Editing the Glyphs file will cause the UFO files to be over-written.
-You have to commit to editing _either_ the .glyphs file _or_ the .ufo files.

-To make life easier for you, configure your editor as follows:

-- Set the grid to 128 units.
-This means that each grid square equals one pixel at 2x scale.
-- Set "Snap points to" to a reasonably high number that's a power-of-two, like 8.
-- Set "SHIFT increment" to 16
-- Set "CMD SHIFT increment" to 128

-Note: If you're using Glyphs, this will already be the case as this information is stored in the .glyphs file.
+This font is stored and authored primarily in the [Glyphs](https://glyphsapp.com/) `Inter.glyphspackage` directory (a macOS "bundle.")

 ### Interactive Lab